ictsuzuki/mediaLabInterview/README.md

-# MediaLab Asignment Interview
+# MediaLab Assignment Interview
-Repository created for resolve the asigment interview at MediaLab
+Repository created to resolve the assignment interview at MediaLab.

 # Goals